daya6489/SmartEDA/Paper/paper.md

 # Introduction: Exploratory Data Analysis

 Nowadays, we see applications of Data Science almost everywhere.
-Some of the well highlighted aspects of data science are the various statistical and machine learning techniques applied for solving a problem.
+Some of the well-highlighted aspects of data science are the various statistical and machine learning techniques applied to solve a problem.
 However, any data science activity starts with an Exploratory Data Analysis (EDA).
-The term "Exploratory Data Analysis" was coined by [@eda:1].
-EDA can be defined as the art and science of performing initial investigation on the data by means of statistical and visualization techniques that can bring out the important aspects in the data that can be used for further analysis [@eda:1].
-EDA puts an emphasis on hypothesis generation and pattern recognition from the raw data [@eda:8].
-There have been many studies conducted on EDA reported in the Statistics literature.Some of earliest work done on Exploratory Data Analysis (EDA) including coining the term and defining some of the basic EDA techniques was done by [@eda:1].
+The term "Exploratory Data Analysis" was coined by @eda:1.
+EDA can be defined as the art and science of performing an initial investigation on the data by means of statistical and visualization techniques that can bring out the important aspects in the data that can be used for further analysis [@eda:1].
+There have been many studies conducted on EDA reported in the Statistics literature.
+Some of the earliest work done on Exploratory Data Analysis (EDA), including coining the term and defining some of the basic EDA techniques was done by @eda:1.
 However, many researchers have formulated different definitions of EDA over the years.
-One of the widely accepted definition is that "Exploratory data analysis isolates patterns and features of the data and reveals these forcefully to the analyst" [@eda:12].

-@eda:4 introduced EDA in the context of data mining and resampling with focus on pattern recognition, cluster detection and variable selection.
-Over the years, EDA has been used various applications across different domains such as geoscience research [@eda:7], auditing [@eda:8], game-based assessments [@eda:9], clinical study groups [@eda:10] and more.
+@eda:4 introduced EDA in the context of data mining and resampling with a focus on pattern recognition, cluster detection, and variable selection.
+Over the years, EDA has been used various applications across different domains such as geoscience research [@eda:7], game-based assessments [@eda:9], clinical study groups [@eda:10], and more.

-EDA can be categorized into Descriptive statistical techniques and graphical techniques [@eda:11].
-The first category encompasses various univariate and multivariate statistical techniques whereas the second category comprises the various visualization techniques.
-Both of these techniques are used to explore the data, understand the patterns in the data, understand the existing relationships between the variables and most importantly, generate data drive insights that can be used by the business stakeholders.
-However, EDA requires a lot of manual effort and also a substantial amount of coding effort in statistical computing packages such as R @Venables+Ripley:2002.
-There is a huge need for automation of the EDA process and this motivated us to develop the SmartEDA package and come up with this paper.
+EDA can be categorized into Descriptive statistical techniques and graphical techniques.
+The first category encompasses various univariate and multivariate statistical techniques, whereas the second category comprises various visualization techniques.
+Both of these techniques are used to explore the data, understand the patterns in the data, understand the existing relationships between the variables and most importantly, generate data driven insights that can be used by the business stakeholders.
+However, EDA requires a lot of manual effort and also a substantial amount of coding effort in a programming environment such as R [@R].
+There is a huge need for automation of the EDA process, and this motivated us to develop the SmartEDA package and come up with this paper.

 # Key Functionality

-The SmartEDA package automatically select the variables and performs the related descriptive statistics.
-Moreover, it also analyzes information value, weight of evidence, custom tables, summary statistics and performs graphical techniques for both numeric and categorical variables.
+The SmartEDA package automatically selects the variables and performs the related descriptive statistics.
+Moreover, it also analyzes the information value, the weight of evidence, custom tables, summary statistics, and performs graphical techniques for both numeric and categorical variables.

 Some of the most important advantages of the SmartEDA package are that it can help in applying end to end EDA process without having to remember the different R package names, write lengthy R scripts, no manual effort required to prepare the EDA report and finally, automatically categorize the variables  into the right data type (viz.
 Character, Numeric, Factor and more) based on the input data.
-Thus, the main benefits of SmartEDA are in development time savings, less error percentage and reproducibility.
+Thus, the main benefits of SmartEDA are in development time savings, less error percentage, and reproducibility.

-Moreover, the SmartEDA package has customized options for the data.table package such as (1) Generate appropriate summary statistics depending on the data type, (2) Data reshaping using data.table.dcast(), (3) Filter rows/cases where conditions are true.
+Moreover, the SmartEDA package has customized options for the data.table package such as (1) Generates appropriate summary statistics depending on the data type, (2) Data reshaping using data.table.dcast(), (3) Filter rows/cases where conditions are true.
 Options to apply filters at variable level or complete data set like base subsetting and (4) Options to calculate measures of central tendency (like Mean, Median, Mode, etc.), measures of variance/dispersion (like Standard Deviation, Variance, etc.), Count, Proportions, Quantiles, IQR, Percentages of Shares (PS) for numerical data.
 Figure 1 summarizes the various functionalities of SmartEDA.

 ![The various functionalities of SmartEDA.](paper_figures/Fig1.png){width="5in"}

 # Illustration
 We apply SmartEDA to generate insights on the sales of Child car seats at different locations.
-We will use the "Carseats" data available in the ISLR package [@pack:7] that contains 11 variables such as unit sales in each locations (Sales), price charged by competitors (CompPrice), community income level, (Income) population size in region (population), advertising budget (Advertising), price company charges for car seats in each site (Price), quality of shelving location (ShelveLoc), average age of local population (Age), education level at each location (Education), urban/rural location indicator (Urban) and US store/non-US store indicator (US).
+We will use the "Carseats" data available in the ISLR package [@pack:7] that contains 11 variables such as unit sales in each locations (Sales), price charged by competitors (CompPrice), community income level, (Income) population size in region (population), advertising budget (Advertising), price company charges for car seats in each site (Price), quality of shelving location (ShelveLoc), average age of local population (Age), education level at each location (Education), urban/rural location indicator (Urban), and US store/non-US store indicator (US).

-We will now use SmartEDA for understanding the dimensions of the dataset, variable names, overall missing summary and data types of each variables.
+We will now use SmartEDA for understanding the dimensions of the dataset, variable names, overall missing summary, and data types of each variable.

 ```r
 > library("SmartEDA")
 > library("ISLR")
 > Carseats <- ISLR::Carseats

 > ExpData(data=Carseats,type=1)
 # output